VaanaCZ/LANVP/README.md

 # V-Patch for L.A.
 Noire: Complete Edition
 *This project is not affiliated with Take-Two or Rockstar Games.*

-V-Patch is a lightweight, community-developed patch designed to address common issues in the PC version of L.A.
+V-Patch is a lightweight community-developed patch designed to address common issues in the PC version of L.A.
 Noire.
 It also enables users to customize various technical aspects of the game, such as setting a custom field of view (FoV) or disabling the company logos that appear when starting the game.

 ## What does V-Patch do?